ROCm/rocSHMEM/docs/install.rst

 Installing rocSHMEM
 ---------------------------

 This topic describes how to install rocSHMEM.
-For more information, see `README.md <https://github.com/ROCm/rocSHMEM/blob/rocm-6.4.0/README.md>`_ in the rocSHMEM GitHub repository.

 Requirements
 ---------------------------

-1. ROCm 6.4.0 or later, including the :doc:`HIP runtime <hip:index>`.
+* ROCm 6.4.0 or later, including the :doc:`HIP runtime <hip:index>`.

-2. AMD GPUs
+* AMD GPUs

    * MI250X

    * MI300X

-3. ROCm-aware Open MPI and UCX.
+* ROCm-aware Open MPI and UCX.
 For more information, see :ref:`install-dependencies`.

 Installing from a package manager
 ---------------------------------